stickelm/WSN/README.md

 Xbee.conf

 There is a configuration file `Xbee.conf` in the OTAP software directory.
 The content need to be set to the same `PAN ID`, `Channel` etc as both the XBee USB Dongle and Waspmote Node XBee module.
-The `xbeeModel` has to be the same as your Gateway Xbee module firmware reading, in this case it is `802.15.41.
+The `xbeeModel` has to be the same as your Gateway Xbee module firmware reading, in this case it is `802.15.41`.
 You can use X-CTU software to change/update firmware of Xbee if necessary.

 * Waspmote Node with XBee Module

 Take out the Xbee module on the waspmote and use X-CTU to set the below parameters:

 PANID, CH set to the same as the Gateway Xbee;

 Firmware: set the same as your USB Dongle, in my case it's 802.15.4.

-Baud Rate: 115200 (NOT 38400 because this Xbee is talking to MCU on the waspmote at 115200 bps) AP=2 (API mode is 2 as it supports escape character sequence)
+Baud Rate: 115200 (NOT 38400 because this Xbee is talking to MCU on the waspmote at 115200 bps)

+AP=2 (API mode is 2 as it supports escape character sequence)

 Now put back the Xbee module onto the waspmote and upload the example code `OTA_03_802`. (in your Waspmote IDE example folder and `OTA` subfolder), you can change the "id_mote" as you want, but don't change the key_access as it must be the same key in `Xbee.conf` file on your PC.

-Now connect the waspmote with battery and turn on the switch, connect the USB dongle to your PC USB port and under windows command line, type OTAP command:
+Connect the waspmote with battery and turn on the switch, connect the USB dongle to your PC USB port and under windows command line, type OTAP command:

     .\otap -scan_nodes --mode BROADCAST